bogddeny/portofolio-website/README.md

 # Personal Portofolio Website

-This website is made using React / TypeScript / TailwindCSS
+This is a personal project website made using React / TypeScript / TailwindCSS with the purpose of learning the React library and the TypeScript language

 ## Requirements